What Are Leads In Sales?

 Essentially, suspects are leads that look good but have no real interest in making a deal.
 They should be identified and thrown out quickly.

 Prospects are the real deal.
 They need your stuff and are close to buying.

-You may want to do an “are we a fit” call to separate the suspects from the prospects; it’s the best way and we go over it in detail in the post linked to above.
+You may want to do an “are we a fit” call to separate the suspects from the prospects.
+It’s the best way and we go over it in detail in the post linked above.

-This title represents a stage that not all organizations have, but most should (not all, of course).
+This title represents a stage that not all organizations have, but most should.

-Once a lead reaches the score that indicates they may be ready for a sales interaction, too many businesses ship them to the sales department to be a part of that process.
+Once a lead reaches the score that indicates they may be warm enough to be sold to, too many businesses ship them to the sales department to be a part of that process.

 Often times this creates a divide between the marketing team and the sales reps.

 When it doesn’t end up in a conversion, it’s not good for anybody.